 The Health Emergencies in Large Populations (HELP) course is offered by the Johns Hopkins Bloomberg School of Public Health in joint collaboration with the International Committee of the Red Cross (ICRC) and the Johns Hopkins School of Nursing.
 For more than 20 years, the HELP course has offered humanitarian workers an intensive training experience in public health principles and disaster epidemiology.
 The course was founded based on the need for humanitarian workers to acquire a holistic understanding of the needs of refugees, internally displaced persons, and others affected by natural disasters and conflict in order more effectively manage health crises in emergency settings.

-The HELP course is typically offered twice per year, over two weeks in January and three weeks in July.
+The HELP course is typically offered twice per year, over two weeks in January (with supplementary online modules) and three weeks in July.
 The course is held at the Johns Hopkins Bloomberg School of Public Health in Baltimore, Maryland where instruction takes place from 9 a.m. to 5 p.m.
 Monday through Friday for the duration of the course.

 All healthcare and public health professionals working in large-scale health emergencies and humanitarian assistance should consider attending the course.

-Previous participants have come from a variety of civil society, governmental, and private organizations and include nurses, physicians, public health professionals and humanitarian aid workers focused on health in humanitarian emergencies.
+Participants come to HELP from a variety of civil society, governmental, military, and private organizations and include nurses, physicians, public health professionals and humanitarian aid workers focused on health in humanitarian emergencies.

 Contact the HELP Course Coordination Team if you have any questions not covered on the website.
 For more information, visit the Facebook page.